|The YD Soldiers Personal Hygiene

 warranted major consideration in the planning of any operation because reports from all theaters had indicated that malaria, diarrheal diseases, and neuropsychiatric disorders were causing more

 hospital admissions than all battle casualties.
-Each major command was ordered to provide such inspections and tests as were necessary to determine and assure the attainment and maintenance of the
+Each major command was ordered to provide such inspections and tests as were necessary to determine and assure the attainment and maintenance of

-was directed if it was found that reasonable preventive measures had been neglected.
+command action was directed if it was found that reasonable preventive measures had been neglected.

 The Training Division, Office of The Surgeon General, had from the beginning of mobilization carried on an extensive program of providing training aids such as posters, films, filmstrips, and three-

 dimensional aids.
-In January 1945 a Health Education Unit was established in the Preventive Medicine Service to produce educational media for a comprehensive continuing program of instruction for
+In January 1945 a Health Education Unit was established in the Preventive Medicine Service to produce educational media for a comprehensive continuing program of instruction

-the soldier in methods of maintaining his health.
-The organization of the unit was necessitated by the anticipation of the shift of emphasis in the war to the Pacific where troops would increasingly come
+for the soldier in methods of maintaining his health.
+The organization of the unit was necessitated by the anticipation of the shift of emphasis in the war to the Pacific where troops would increasingly

-degree upon the individual soldier's knowledge and application of proper protective measures.
+large degree upon the individual soldier's knowledge and application of proper protective measures.

 The general educational program for the soldier in the overseas theaters depended principally on unit training.
-While preparations for the North African invasion were underway, training in the United
+While preparations for the North African invasion were underway, training in the

-just prior to embarkation for the Continent.
+typhus just prior to embarkation for the Continent.
 Soldiers were issued individual cans of louse powder in all areas where it was considered advisable.

 Special discussion hours were held in the United Kingdom for units moving to France.
-These talks were based on the assumption that troops were familiar with the principles of good field hygiene and
+These talks were based on the assumption that troops were familiar with the principles of good field hygiene

-Surgeon, European Theater of Operations, was able to publish information in the Stars and Stripes on individual protection against food-borne infection under combat conditions.
+Chief Surgeon, European Theater of Operations, was able to publish information in the Stars and Stripes on individual protection against food-borne infection under combat conditions.

 Training in the European theater also emphasized individual measures applicable in the control of respiratory infections.
-The features of personal hygiene especially stressed by unit commanders and
+The features of personal hygiene especially stressed by unit commanders

-personal cleanliness, of thorough hand washing, and of frequent changes to clean fresh clothing were other matters that received attention.
+importance of personal cleanliness, of thorough hand washing, and of frequent changes to clean fresh clothing were other matters that received attention.

 An intensive theater-wide program to train men in prevention of trench foot was begun in November 1944.
 Replacement depots were instructed to make an entry on the War Department Adjutant